 This event explored the potential effects on agriculture in Ireland of a series of reforms in the broader economy, including the introduction of a Universal Basic Income and a strengthened social wage (that would include improved social housing provision), the adoption of a Site Value Tax, stakeholder banking and debt restructuring.
-We gathered learnings from the event to incorporate into a follow-on presentation which Caroline Whyte will be giving on May 18th, based on a new paper.
+We gathered learnings from the event to incorporate into a follow-on presentation which Caroline Whyte gave on May 18th, based on a new paper.

 Panellists at this event included:

 Dr. Oliver Moore, the communications director and editor-in-chief with ARC2020.
 ARC, the Agricultural and Rural Convention, is a network of agricultural and rural actors working together for good food, good farming and better rural policies in the EU.

 Charles Stanley Smith: Charles is one of two Environmental Pillar representatives on the Common Agricultural Policy’s Consultative Committee, and a member of An Taisce and Feasta.